 What Is an Artist or Music Manager and What Do They Do?

-A manager’s role, in the broadest terms, is to excel the career of the artist or band on the business side of the music industry.
+In broadcast terms, a manager’s role is to represent the career of the artist or band on the business side of the music industry.
 A good manager will handle tasks such as, but certainly not limited to:

 Making and maintaining important connections

 Dan Rutman, who works as a music manager as well as the label head for Solitaire Recordings, says that being a music manager is really about filling in the gaps.
 It’s pivotal to understand the strengths and weaknesses of the artist, and it’s also important to be ready to do other roles.
 Dan goes on to say “if your artist doesn’t have a publisher or a booking agent, you need to become that person.”

 On a day-to-day basis, a manager can be planning marketing strategies, acting as the point of contact for all inquiries about their clients, and actively engaging with industry professionals, bloggers, and fans to get their artists’ music out there.
 A manager can be an extremely valuable asset as long as they’re willing to work hard and maintain important industry connections.